Take any of the following summer courses of interest to you!

 It is no secret that exercise has numerous health benefits that can help a wide array of individuals, from an elite-level athlete to a fitness-phobe.
 The vast amount of information regarding health and wellness is enough to overwhelm anyone, but understanding the basics can help make an exercise regimen more effective.
 The goal of this course is to help students become “educated consumers” of the health and wellness movement.
 Discussion will include topics such as how exercise affects the body, the importance of health and wellness to the general and athletic population, and popular claims in human performance.

 Health professionals across multiple disciplines must work together in order to provide the best quality care for their patients.
 While the various treatments may look differently depending on one's career choice (whether that be on the field, in the operating room, or in the clinic), one thing remains the same: the language of anatomy.
-This course intends on developing the foundational understanding of the human body in order to enhance one's knowledge for future career endeavors including anatomical directions, bony landmarks, joints, muscle groups and much more.
+Develop a foundational understanding of the human body—including anatomical directions, bony landmarks, joints, muscle groups and much more—in order to enhance your knowledge for future career endeavors.

 Hoping to manage the stress of transitioning to college?
 Explore various techniques of sitting and walking meditation.
 Meditation has been associated with health benefits such as reduction of stress, depression, and anxiety, as well as improvements in cardiovascular and digestive health.
 It's an effective tool for navigating the uncertainty in our lives.
 Join us as we cultivate an enhanced sense of balance, inner peace, and well-being.
 You'll learn transformative techniques for deep relaxation to help you throughout your college career and your entire life.

 Money and You

 This introductory personal finance course focuses on financial decision making for college students.
 Topics covered include: banking, savings and checking accounts, fundamentals of personal financial statements and budgeting, financing purchases, debt management, insurance, and investing basics.